lorenzofavaro/prompt-clash-game/README.md

 - Players receive a specific theme and time limit at the start of each round
 - Participants write creative prompts to generate images related to the assigned theme ([prompt examples](https://generrated.com/?model=dalle2))
 - An admin evaluates and selects the most creative image at the end of each round

+## Future Improvements

+This is currently a demo version with several important features still in development:

+### Image Selection
+- Currently, only the last generated image per user is considered for the round
+- Need to implement user ability to review and select their preferred image from all generations during the round
+- Plan to add a gallery view for users to compare their generated images before final submission

+### Winner Selection Process
+- Current winner selection is manual and designed for live events
+- Need to implement:
+  - Frontend UI for automated voting/selection
+  - Points system and user rankings
+  - Potential AI-powered judging using LLMs to evaluate creativity and theme adherence

+### Chat Management
+- Chat sessions need to be:
+  - Automatically created and linked to specific game rounds
+  - Cleared between rounds
+  - Managed by the system rather than user-initiated
+- Implement proper round-chat synchronization and lifecycle management

+We are open to receive contributions!

 ## Architecture Diagram
 ![Architecture](docs/images/current_architecture.png)